livz/livz.github.io/_posts/2017-08-16-Progressing-in-Infosec.md

 Everybody has their own personal stories and their own ideas about how to **_get started and progress_** in InfoSec (whether it's Pentesting or Digital Forensics or Incident Response, etc.).
 Getting started is just the beginning; making relevant progress is key.
-People way smarter and more accomplished have documented their opinions about [getting started](http://windowsir.blogspot.co.uk/2017/04/getting-started.html) and [beyond](http://windowsir.blogspot.co.uk/2017/08/beyond-getting-started.html).
+Smart and  accomplished people have already documented their opinions about [getting started](http://windowsir.blogspot.co.uk/2017/04/getting-started.html) and [beyond](http://windowsir.blogspot.co.uk/2017/08/beyond-getting-started.html).